 Nursing pillows and various other lounge products made for infants have been the cause of concern in recent years due to an alarming rate of death attributed to them.
 Federal safety officials and organizations are warning parents and caregivers to be cautious of the areas where an infant is sleeping.

-An entire class of infant products are being investigated due to an increased number of these deaths.
-On October 7, the US Consumer Product Safety Commission (CPSC) released a warning about products that are not designed for, or are safe for sleep.
+An entire class of infant products is being investigated due to an increased number of these deaths.
+On October 7, 2020, the US Consumer Product Safety Commission (CPSC) released a warning about products that are not designed for or are safe for sleep.
 This includes all brands and models of loungers, swaddlers, pillow-like products, and now nursing pillows.

 Nursing Pillows Now on List of Dangerous Infant Sleep Products